with STEM Handmade Soaps

 March 2010: Lakewood's Agricultural Heritage w/ Lakewood Historical Society

 An interactive discussion on the future of urban agriculture practices in our city.
 Topics included rainwater harvesting, backyard hens, soil building, and permaculture.
-Invited panelists include citizen pioneers in urban agriculture practices from throughout Northeast Ohio and local government officials who've navigated the policy implications of our region's urban agriculture revival.
+Panelists included citizen pioneers in urban agriculture practices from throughout Northeast Ohio and local government officials who've navigated the policy implications of our region's urban agriculture revival.
 Panelists engaged the audience in a discussion of the pros and cons of urban agricultural practices, parallel public policy, and their potential impact on life in our city.

 John Campanelli- Reporter, Cleveland Plain Dealer (and keeper of eight chickens in Hudson, Ohio)